warpstreamlabs/bento/website/docs/components/processors/awk.md

 <TabItem value="JSON Mapping and Arithmetic">

-Because AWK is a full programming language it's much easier to map documents and perform arithmetic with it than with other Benthos processors.
+Because AWK is a full programming language it's much easier to map documents and perform arithmetic with it than with other Bento processors.
 For example, if we were expecting documents of the form:

 ```json
 {"doc":{"val1":5,"val2":10},"id":"1","type":"add"}